CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 You’ll see a list of Integration Tests with just one item: `test.js`.
 Click on it.
 A new instance of Chrome will open and you’ll see the Cypress test runner interface.
 On the left is “My First Test” and a series of steps, which should pass.
 On the right is our app.

 There’s one more mode we can run our Cypress tests in: headless mode.
 Run `yarn test:e2e --headless`.
 You’ll see tests run in the console and say in the end that they passed.
 This runs our whole test suite without a GUI, and will be useful in a moment.

-With this, we can mark off our next task in Trello:

-- [x] Create App

 ## Continuous Integration
 When Vue CLI creates our project, it initializes a git repo and adds our code to it.
 Let’s push it up to GitHub.
 Create a new GitHub repo and add it as the `origin` remote.
 Push up the repo: